 With rising fuel prices making travel tough by car and by plane, planning a family vacation seems impossible.
-The "staycation" is getting old, so we've got tips on how to trim costs.
-With a little more research, you can still getaway with the family this summer.
+The “staycation” is getting old, so we have some tips on how to trim costs.
+With a little more research, you can still get away with the family this summer.

 - Ask for Discounts.
-Hotels are not always at full capacity so it doesn't hurt to contact hotels directly to ask for discounted rates or even to mention lower rates at a nearby hotel.
-You'd be surprised by the hotel's ability to drop the price.
+Hotels are not always at full capacity, so it doesn’t hurt to contact hotels directly to ask for discounted rates or even to mention lower rates at a nearby hotel.
+You’d be surprised by a hotel’s ability to drop the price.

 - Check Multiple Websites.
 To save money, you need to do a little digging.
 Don’t just review one hotel pricing site and trust it to be the lowest deal.
 If you see a price advertised on one site like Expedia.com, visit the actual hotel website to see if they offer steals, and vice versa.
 I once saw one website list a hotel’s lowest fees at $200/nt but when I went to the hotel’s site I discovered a special mid-week deal at $100/nt.

 - Combine and Save.
 The big aggregate sites like Expedia.com and Hotels.com also offer more discounts when booking both airfare and hotel, or hotel and rental car at the same time.